Algorithmic Oscillator

 - Dedicated knobs for envelope decay and VCF/A amplitude*

-- Pitch quantizer (12-TET and Octave options)*
+- Pitch quantizer (1/4 tone, semitone, harmonic, and octave options)*

 - Inverting attenuators for all CV inputs (0-10V range)*